Law on Artificial Intelligence 2025, No. 134/2025/QH15

 Article 1.
 Scope of regulation

-1. This Law prescribes the research, development, provision, deployment, and use of artificial intelligence systems (hereinafter referred to as AI-related activities); the rights and obligations of relevant organizations and individuals, and the state governance of AI-related activities in Vietnam.
+1. This Law provides the research, development, provision, deployment and use of artificial intelligence systems (below referred to as artificial intelligence activities); rights and obligations of related organisations and individuals, and the state management of artificial intelligence activities in Vietnam.

 Article 2.
 Subjects of application

-This Law applies to Vietnamese agencies, organizations, and individuals and foreign organizations and individuals involved in AI-related activities in Vietnam.
+This Law applies to Vietnamese agencies, organisations and individuals, and foreign organisations and individuals involved in artificial intelligence activities in Vietnam.

 Article 3.
 Interpretation of terms